Updated on May 12, 2023

 Continuing to Own the Home Together

-Co-owning your home can work well as long as neither of you requires the proceeds from a sale in order to move forward financially post-divorce.
+Co-owning your home can work well if neither of you requires the proceeds from a sale to move forward financially post-divorce.
 When the time comes to sell the house, you may be in a better financial position to buy out your ex-spouse.

 This approach, however, requires you and your soon-to-be-ex to address all of the following issues related to co-owning a home: